 Network-security companies can and already are using machine learning, data mining and new pattern recognition algorithms in order to separate normal and malicious traffic on the network.

-There is plenty of research done on the cybersecurity in the cognitive ear which mostly talks about machine learning and it is definitely the way in which IDS and IPS is going.
+There is plenty of research done on the cybersecurity in the cognitive ear which mostly talks about machine learning and it is definitely the way in which IDS and IPS are going.